The challenges facing MICA

 If you are an owner of an existing private mooring off a MICA island, we ask you to please remove it or sign it over so that it can be removed or if suitable, converted to a registered mooring for public use or possibly replaced by a registered mooring for public use.

 It is important that MICA islands purchased with public funds and private donations are equally accessible by the general boating public.

 We hope that our initiative will allow the boating public to better enjoy the beauty and recreational values of our Mahone Bay islands without prime mooring locations being taken by private moorings.

 MICA offers sincere thanks to the Municipality of the District of Lunenburg, the Municipality of Chester and the NS Department of Natural Resources and Renewables for their great partnership and foresight in making the MICA islands more accessible to the public.

-Our goal is that only MODL or MOC Registered Public Moorings would be around MICA islands and island properties.
+Our goal is that only MODL or MOC registered moorings for public use would be around MICA islands and island properties.
 Please help us achieve this goal.
 Thank you.

 The MICA membership goal is that anyone who enjoys our islands in any way is a member.

 MICA membership is crucial to let our partners know that there is strong public support for our organization and the MICA Mission.
 If you value what MICA has accomplished and is doing, please keep your membership current and encourage others to do so as well.
-Membership applications can be made on our website or at various public events attended by MICA.
+Memberships can be made on our website.

-There has never been a better time to join and to be part of the legacy we are creating.
+There has never been a better time to join and to be part of the legacy we are creating together.